Word of Mouth (The Wanted album): Background and development

 In February 2013, it was announced that the Wanted would star in their own reality series called The Wanted Life, which premiered internationally in June 2013.
 The show was produced by Ryan Seacrest, as well as the band themselves.
 In the United States, it premiered on E! on 2 June 2013.
 The series featured clips of the band recording the album, including snippets of "We Own the Night" and "Show Me Love", two tracks which had not previously been premiered.

 On 22 July 2013, after several delays, the album's title was officially announced as Word of Mouth and it was finally announced that it would be released on 16 September 2013, but on 9 September 2013, the band announced that, due to additional recording, the album would again be delayed, with a new release date of 4 November 2013.
 To compensate, however, the album's artwork and official track list were both revealed that day.
 Tom Parker explained that the further delay was due to the band adding some final tracks to the album, "It's taken us two years to make this album and now that it's finally finished we are all really proud of the time and effort, not just that we put in to it but all the writers and the label too.
 We think it's our strongest album to date.
 We can't wait for our fans to hear it.
 They've been really patient but hopefully they'll think it's worth the wait!"
 The band confirmed that tour mate Justin Bieber had written a song for them, but they declined it and told him to keep it for himself.

+Tour

+The Word of Mouth World Tour was the debut world tour by the band, and named after the album.
+The band performed a total of 40 shows across Asia, Europe and North America.
+There were 14 planned shows in Continental Europe; however on 10 December 2013 all 13 shows were cancelled.
+On the group's official website, scheduling conflicts were given as the reason for the cancellation.

+In January 2014, it was announced that the tour would be the group's last for a while, as they want to take time out to pursue solo careers and other interests.